gjbauer/system-administration-final-project/README.md

 ![](bsd-setup/2.png)
 Deselect the various additional components as we you will not need them.
 (Unless you intend to run Wine on your server, in which case, you should keep lib32.)
 ![](bsd-setup/3.png)
-Encrypt the disk, and encrypt the sway.
+Encrypt the disk, and encrypt the swap.
 In our case, we opt for the default 'stripe' option on the next page as we are using SLED and not RAID, but your circumstances may differ.
 ![](bsd-setup/4.png)
 As we intend to have a server that is openly facing the internet, we will want to make sure that our time is in sync.
 ![](bsd-setup/5.png)